board of directors

 Shaza Andersen - Director and Chief Executive Officer

-Most recently, Ms. Andersen served as the Vice Chair of the Board of Sandy Spring Bank.
-Prior to joining the Board, Ms. Andersen founded and served as Chief Executive Officer of WashingtonFirst Bank, a wholly owned subsidiary of WashingtonFirst Bankshares, Inc. Ms. Andersen’s leadership grew the Bank from a single De Novo branch to over $2 billion in assets, with 19 branches in Maryland, Virginia and Washington, DC.
+Prior to starting the Company in 2019, Ms. Andersen served as the Vice Chair of the Board of Sandy Spring Bank.
+Prior to joining the Board, Ms. Andersen founded and served as Chief Executive Officer of WashingtonFirst Bank, a wholly owned subsidiary of WashingtonFirst Bankshares, Inc. Ms. Andersen’s leadership grew WashingtonFirst Bank from a single de novo branch to over $2 billion in assets, with 19 branches in Maryland, Virginia and Washington, D.C.
 Ms. Andersen completed the sale of WFBI to Sandy Spring Bancorp (NASDQ: SASR) for $489M in stock, which equates to 256% of its tangible book value.
-By dollar value, it is the largest banking deal in the Mid-Atlantic region and ranks among the 10 largest deals in the country.
+By dollar value, it was the largest banking deal in the Mid-Atlantic region and ranks among the 10 largest deals in the country.
+Ms. Andersen serves on the FDIC Advisory Committee on Community Banking.
+She is also a member of the Board of Directors of Amalgamated Casualty Insurance Bank and a past member of the Federal Home Loan Bank of Atlanta, where she was the Vice Chair of the Corporate Governance Committee and a member of the Housing Committee and also served on the Treasury Board of the Commonwealth of Virginia.

 C. E. Andrews - Director